-When to visit - seasons
+When to visit Malawi - Seasons

-Malawi’s wet season is generally from December to March.
+The wet season is generally from December to March.
 By June the days should be dry with the green landscape drying out.
 The nights get a lot cooler although the days should still be warm.
 As winter kicks in nights can get cold.
 June to August are ‘peak’ season in Malawi with lovely cloudless days.
 In September and October temperatures start to climb and low-lying areas can get quite hot.
 November can be hot and dry or it can see the season’s first downpours.